 How will we work in the future?
 And more importantly, what will we work as in the future?
 The international #futureworkchallenge competition is all about coming up with a creative answer to these questions.
-The Ministry of Education and Research is calling on you, teens and young adults throughout Europe, to take a look at the world of tomorrow: Develop an occupation of the future, explain it in a few words and submit the results as a video or photo via Instagram for the #futureworkchallenge competition by 15 August 2020.
+The Ministry of Education and Research is calling on you, teens and young adults throughout Europe, to take a look at the world of tomorrow: Develop an occupation of the future, explain it in a few words and submit the results as a video or photo via Instagram or email for the #futureworkchallenge competition by 31 August 2020.
 The winners can expect some great non-cash prizes such as a video workstation with computer, camera, editing software and speakers!
 (You can find the flyer here)

 The challenge accompanies the conference 'beyondwork2020 - european conference on labor research' taking place in October 2020, which the Federal Ministry of Education and Research is organizing on the occasion of the German EU Council Presidency (July to December 2020).

 You can find the terms and conditions, along with frequently asked questions here.

 Astrogardener?
 Smart city planner?
 Or maybe something in drone flight control?
 You decide which occupation of tomorrow you want to submit to the competition.

 Now’s your chance to get creative: Present your occupation of the future with props or as a painting or dance – it’s entirely up to you!
 Take a photo of it or shoot a video and explain the occupation in a few words (in German or English).